-The Sanctions Policy and Operations Coordination Division reviews the application and makes a recommendation to the Minister of Foreign Affairs, who, in the case of an application for delisting, generally has discretion to decide whether to recommend to the Governor in Council that the applicant's name be removed from the relevant schedule (that is, if there are "reasonable grounds" to do so).
+The Sanctions Policy and Operations Coordination Division reviews the application and makes a recommendation to the Minister of Foreign Affairs who, in the case of an application for delisting, generally has discretion to decide whether to recommend to the Governor in Council that the applicant's name be removed from the relevant schedule (that is, if there are "reasonable grounds" to do so).

-In the case of an application for a certificate of mistaken identity, under subsection 9(2) of the SEMA Russia Regulations, for example, "the Minister must issue a certificate to the applicant" within 30 days if it is "established that the person is not a designated person".
+In the case of an application for a certificate of mistaken identity, under section 9(2) of the SEMA Russia Regulations, for example, the Minister must issue a certificate to the applicant within 30 days if it is "established that the applicant is not a person listed in Schedule 1, 2 or 3."